mkloubert/SimpleGallery/README.md

 By default you can copy or link a file called `sgScript.js` to the directory where the gallery script is stored / linked.

+The content of the file is included at the end of the output document AFTER custom style sheet was included.

 If the file was not found, it is ignored.

 ### Styles

 By default you can copy or link a file called `sgStyle.css` to the directory where the gallery script is stored / linked.

+The content of the file is included at the end of the output document BEFORE custom script was included.

 If the file was not found, it is ignored.